We claim that the Balkans are the future of Europe. Why do we say this?

 Yet the Balkans have an immediate need to project themselves into the future, to develop a common vision: European, whatever its form; operational, without duplicating the chapters of the formal integration process; debated and consented to by the societies, regardless of democratic fragilities.

 Our Balkans2050 foundation proposes to work on these questions.
-Our actions will be based – at first – on the organization of meetings and non-governmental seminars: parliamentarians, companies, teachers, researchers, historians.
 With a precise objective: to identify, in a very concrete way, the higher common interests capable of generating a unitary impulse.

 The Balkans are a region that will eventually be integrated into the European Union project, and they will bring to it an important part of its wealth, its power and its influence.
 In particular, the confirmation that being united in diversity enriches and strengthens, even in such geographically, culturally and historically fragmented regions.